-With plenty of crushed Oreo biscuits going into both the cupcake batter and buttercream frosting, these vegan cookies and cream cupcakes are the perfect celebration of everyone’s favourite chocolate cookies, and a definite dessert crowd pleaser.
+These vegan cookies and cream cupcakes are the perfect celebration of everyone’s favourite chocolate cookies.
+With plenty of crushed Oreo biscuits going into both the cupcake batter and creamy vegan buttercream frosting, these cupcakes are a certain crowd pleaser for all occasions.

-Oreo’s are one of my favourite biscuits and the fact that they are also conveniently vegan, meaning they do not contain any dairy despite their creamy centre, makes them quite dangerous to have in my house with packets seemingly disappearing as quickly as they arrive.
+Oreo’s are one of my favourite biscuits and the fact that they are also accidentally vegan, meaning they do not contain any dairy or animal products despite their creamy centre, makes them quite dangerous to have in my house with packets seemingly disappearing as quickly as they arrive.

-But if you can resist inhaling these addictive cookies straight from the pack, than I suggest you make these cupcakes which bring together the delicious flavour of Oreo’s with the soft, fluffy texture of cake.
+But if you can resist inhaling these addictive cookies straight from the pack, then I suggest you make these cupcakes which bring together the delicious flavour of Oreos with the soft, fluffy texture of cake.
 It truly is a perfect match.

-These cookies and cream cupcakes are the perfect treat for any occasion and are made completely vegan so everyone can enjoy them.
+These vegan Oreo cupcakes are the perfect treat for any occasion and are made completely vegan so everyone can enjoy them.

 To compensate, we have to find other ingredients to help create this texture otherwise the cakes will end up dense and not particularly enjoyable.